bono-cms/MailForm/README.md

 - Simple and intuitive interface
 - Built-in internalization support
 - Common dynamic fields support plus extras (checkbox list, radio list)
+- File input support.
+On submit, uploaded files are sent as mail attachments
 - Required and non-required validation rule with custom message support
 - Sorting order for fields to be rendered
 - Regular and AJAX forms